 Unsurprisingly, the number of visitors increases as sunny days increase.
 Everyone's favorite island activities, particularly sunbathing, trekking, and motorbiking, are far more enjoyable without monsoon rain.

-Temperatures in Bali during July and August range from the 70 degrees Fahrenheit (21 degrees Celsius) to 80 degrees Fahrenheit (27 degrees Celsius), and December and January isn't too far off either.
+Temperatures in Bali during July and August range from the 70 degrees Fahrenheit (21 degrees Celsius) to 80 degrees Fahrenheit (27 degrees Celsius), and December and January aren't too far off these balmy temperatures.

 Traveling during the dry and high season doesn't guarantee all sunny days.
 Mother Nature keeps the island green throughout the year.
 Even during the dry season, you'll want to be prepared for brief pop-up storms.